Mie scattering: Computational codes

 Mie solutions are implemented in a number of programs written in different computer languages such as Fortran, MATLAB, and Mathematica.
-These solutions solve for an infinite series, and provide as output the calculation of the scattering phase function, extinction, scattering, and absorption efficiencies, and other parameters such as asymmetry parameters or radiation torque.
+These solutions approximate an infinite series, and provide as output the calculation of the scattering phase function, extinction, scattering, and absorption efficiencies, and other parameters such as asymmetry parameters or radiation torque.
 Current usage of the term "Mie solution" indicates a series approximation to a solution of Maxwell's equations.
 There are several known objects that allow such a solution: spheres, concentric spheres, infinite cylinders, clusters of spheres and clusters of cylinders.
 There are also known series solutions for scattering by ellipsoidal particles.
 A list of codes implementing these specialized solutions is provided in the following: